wangxiaoyunanne/docs/source/hive_louvain.html.md

 is an order faster than pervious sequential CPU work.
 Comparing across different Gunrock implementations, the GPU is not always the fastest: on small graphs, GPU could actually be slower, caused by GPU kernel overheads and hardware under utilizations; so for small graphs, the OpenMP implementation may be a better choice.

+Published results (timing and modularity) from pervious works are summarized in the [louvain_results.xlsx]( attachments/louvain/louvain_results.xlsx "Louvain results") file in the `louvain` directory.

 ### Performance limitations

 The performance bottleneck is the sort function, especially in the first pass.
+It's true that sort on GPU is much faster than CPU; but the CPU implementations use hash tables, which may not be suitable for the GPU; the alternative approaches section has more details on this.
 Using `akamai` dataset to profile the GPU Louvain implementation on a V100, an iteration in the first pass takes 64.08 ms, and the sort takes 42.05 ms, which is two third of the iteration time.
 The Louvain implementation uses CUB's radix